virtualsecureplatform/TFHEpp/docs/CKKS.md

 # CKKS

 TFHEpp includes experimental CKKS support in `include/ckks/ckks.hpp`.
 The current target path is a leveled CKKS multiplication followed by dense CKKS bootstrapping.
-The current storage-practical full-size target is seeded hybrid giant streamed bootstrapping with compact seeded double-decomposition (DD) EvalMod and product relinearization.
+The current storage-practical full-size correctness target is seeded hybrid giant streamed bootstrapping with compact seeded double-decomposition (DD) EvalMod and product relinearization.
+This 2^15-ring target is not yet a 128-bit-secure parameter set under the local estimator.

 The most practical full-size configuration is the tuned lvl6 seeded hybrid giant streamed bootstrap path: